 Please note:

-For large private systems (more than 20 kWh), it is often recommended to follow the safety principles of PGS 37-1.
+For large private systems (more than 20 kWh), it is recommended to follow the safety principles of PGS 37-1.

 How large is your system?